Parking enforcement

 Parking Enforcement

-We aim to achieve a balance between public safety and traffic flow in the management of vehicle parking throughout our local government area.
+We aim to achieve a balance between public safety and traffic flow in the management of vehicle parking throughout the Cessnock Local Government Area.

-Vehicles with a gross vehicle mass of over 4.5 tonnes or vehicle that exceed 7.5m in overall length - must not stop on a length of road in a built-up area for longer than 1 hour.
+• Vehicles with a gross vehicle mass of over 4.5 tonnes parking on a length of road in a built up area for longer than 1 hour

 Pay a parking infringement